malishav/OSCOAP/draft-selander-ace-object-security.md

 ## Security Context Derivation ## {#sec-context-est-section}

 Given a shared secret keying material and common key derivation function, the client and server can derive the security context necessary to run OSCOAP.
-The procedure described here assume that the keying material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
+The procedure described here assumes that the keying material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
 (This is e.g. the case after having used EDHOC {{I-D.selander-ace-cose-ecdhe}}.)

 Assumptions: